 The University ensures that current certificate/documentation are held which provide evidence that:

-All portable electrical appliances provided by the University have been tested regularly
+- all portable electrical appliances provided by the University have been tested annually

 Helpful information like our Residents' handbook, which explains the services and support that we offer to students in UWE Bristol accommodation – including maintenance.
 View accommodation documents.